chkua00/job-interview-questions/data_science/data_science.md

 ### 9. Stock Prices
 You are given a list of tickers and their daily closing prices for a given period.

-Implement the most_corr function that, when given each ticker's daily closing prices, returns the pair of tickers that are the most highly (linearly) correlated by daily percentage change.
+Implement the *most_corr* function that, when given each ticker's daily closing prices, returns the pair of tickers that are the most highly (linearly) correlated by **daily percentage change**.

 **Solution:**
 ``` python